DCMMC/DHUHealthyFormTool/README.md

 A simple and trivial tool used to automatic submit the healthy form to the website for DHU students.

+## Have a try!

+Double click the executable file that corresponds to your operating system.

 ## Note for the author

 ```